 - Using techniques to keep communication open and productive.

-- Rendering a written opinion of recommendation after the mediation, if needed.
+- Rendering a written opinion of recommendation after the formal mediation, if needed.

 - Particularly in family law, judges may seek the input of mediators on custody and visitation issues.

-A mediator’s job is not to hand down judgment, or to decide who’s right or wrong in a conflict.
+A mediator’s job is not to hand down judgment or a decision making on who’s right or wrong in a conflict.
 Their opinions are not binding.
 Instead, mediators are neutral third parties who keep the dialogue going, even between people who feel they have nothing in common except a dispute.

 As a result, you can find success in this area even if you lack a legal education.
-How easy this will be also depends partly on where you live.
+How easy this will also depend partly on where you live.